 Let it cool for 4-5 seconds.
 Be careful because it is very hot at this stage.

-Now take a little syrup on one of your fingers and press it with the thumb.
-You should see 2-3 threads forming in between the finger and the thumb.
+Now take a little syrup on one of your fingers and press it with your thumb.
+Pull the finger away from the thumb.
+You should see 2-3 threads forming between the finger and the thumb.

 Once the right consistency of the sugar syrup is reached, remove the pan from heat.

-Add the cooled shakkarpare to the pan with sugar syrup immediately and mix gently to coat them with the syrup.
+Add the cooled shakarpare to the pan with sugar syrup immediately and mix gently to coat them with the syrup.

-Separate the shakkarpara using your fingers and let them rest for 10 minutes.
-Store them in an airtight container for up to a month at room temperature.
+Separate the shakarpara using your fingers and let them rest for 10 minutes.
+Store them in an airtight container at room temperature for up to a month.

 Pro Tips By Neha